 According to the doctors surveyed, about a third of reluctant parents can be persuaded to vaccinate after this kind of discussion.

 When this fails, doctors report dismissing patients not just because of the impaired relationship, but also out of concern for the safety of other children who visit their office.
-Should an unvaccinated child come down with measles, for example, they could spread it just by sneezing in a doctor’s waiting room.
+Should an unvaccinated child come down with measles, for example, they could

 But doctors should not do this if the child can’t get adequate care elsewhere, or if state laws prohibit “abandonment” of patients, the guide says.